What’s the Problem?

 New Zealand is in a unique position, where none of our locally-owned banks – like KiwiBank and the Cooperative – have any direct fossil fuel investments.
 Yet.
 We have an opportunity as a nation to have our banks commit to providing truly fossil free alternatives for Kiwis.

-Check out our Fossil Free Banks Report to find out your bank’s relationship with fossil fuels, and what you can do about it.
+Check out the table below to find out your bank’s relationship with fossil fuels, and what you can do about it.

 7 steps to a Fossil Free Bank

-Step 1: Find out whether your bank is lending to fossil fuels.
+Step 1: Look at the table above to find out whether your bank is lending to fossil fuels.

 Step 2: If they are, tell them you’ll leave if they don’t divest.